-The inverter output voltage shall not deviate by more than ±1% RMS with the following steady state conditions:
+The inverter output voltage shall not deviate by more than +/- 1% RMS with the following steady state conditions:

 - 1. 0 to 100% loading. - 2.
 Inverter DC input varies from maximum to minimum. - 3.
-Environmental condition variations within the specifications defined herein.
+Environmental condition variations within the specifications defined herein. - 4.
+In the ENVIRO mode, voltage regulation is dependent on the utility and not the UPS.